Dr Marianna Szabó Clinical Psychologist

 I graduated in 1998 with a BA and1st Class Honours in Psychology, the Australian Psychology Society Prize for best performance in Honours, and the University Medal for Highly Distinguished Academic Merit.

-I completed a Master of Clinical Psychology and a PhD degree in 2003 at UNSW.
-My PhD research investigated worry and anxiety in both adults and children.
-It established my life-long interest in understanding anxiety disorders and a desire to help those who live with these often disabling conditions.
+It established my life-long interest in understanding anxiety disorders, and a desire to help those who live with these often disabling conditions.

 In 2003 I took up an academic position as a lecturer in the School of Psychology at the University of Sydney.
-I created new courses to teach students about anxiety disorders, about general mental health, and about mindfulness.
+I created new courses about anxiety disorders, about general mental health, and about mindfulness.
 These courses continued to be very successful over the years, with outstandingly high student enrolments and positive evaluations.

 I am a full member of the Australian Psychology Society (APS) and a Fellow of the APS College of Clinical Psychologists.